RimeFinance/docs.rime.finance/src/faq.md

 ### 1. What is the RIME protocol?

-RIME is a decentralized lending protocol that allows users to obtain interest-free loans in RUSD by depositing CFX and CNHC as collateral.
+RIME is a decentralized lending protocol that allows users to obtain interest-free loans in RUSD by depositing CFX as collateral.
 It is designed to provide users with financial flexibility and facilitate the growth of the Conflux ecosystem.

 ### 2. How does RIME differ from Liquity?

 While RIME is inspired by Liquity, it has several key differences.
-RIME allows users to deposit both CFX and CNHC as collateral to obtain RUSD loans.
-Additionally, CNHC is an offshore RMB stablecoin, which attracts significant market attention.
+RIME allows users to deposit both CFX as collateral to obtain RUSD loans.

 ### 3. What are the collateral requirements for RIME?